-Two-factor authentication adds an extra layer of protection to the login process by requiring the user to install an authentication app on their mobile device (preferably Google Authenticator) in order to generate a one-time authentication code that they can then enter in-app to securely access their Assist account.
+Two-factor authentication adds an extra layer of protection to the login process by requiring the user to install an authentication app on their mobile device (preferably Google Authenticator) in order to generate a one-time authentication code that they can then enter in-app to securely access their Brainbase account.

 Please note that this process needs to be completed on your own mobile device or one that you'll be able to access on a regular basis.

-We'll soon be making two-factor authentication a requirement for all Brainbase Assist users.
+We'll soon be making two-factor authentication a requirement for all Brainbase users.
 While Google Authenticator is the recommended choice and will be the focus of this guide, the below are some popular alternatives, as well: